 My name is Rui del-Negro.
 I live in Portugal and work mainly in animation, video editing, post-production and DVD authoring.
-I occasionaly work as a web designer, programmer, teacher, translator, software tester, workstation builder, consultant and pastry chef.
+I occasionaly work as a web designer, programmer, game designer, college lecturer, translator, software tester, workstation builder, AV consultant and pastry chef.
 If you are interested in hiring my services in any of these areas, please send me an e-mail through the

 Contact page (listed in the menu on the left).

 Unless otherwise stated, and with the exception of trademarked company and software application names (which are the property of their legal owners, etc.), all contents of this site were created by me.
 Consult the copyright notice at the bottom of the page or contact me for more details.

 The background image and menu icon are based on an original scan by Arun Kulshreshtha, licensed under Creative Commons.
 You may use the images in any way you see fit, as long as credit is given to the original author and DVD-HQ.info, and as long as a compatible license is used for the resulting work.